-Considering the present scenario in the country with COVID-19 outbreak, the government has extended the dates for opting of composition scheme by normal taxpayers.
+Considering the present scenario in the country with COVID-19 outbreak, the government has extended the dates for opting of composition scheme by normal taxpayers to 30th June 2020 for FY 2020-21.
 This decision has come as a relief measure for the challenges faced by the regular tax-payers.
 For the financial year 2020-21, the changes have been notified in Notifications 30/2020 Central Tax, dated 03.04.2020.
 Another circular has also been issued which is – Circular No. 136/06/2020-GST dated 3rd April, 2020.

 A. Changes to Previous Advisory

 Here are the changes for the regular taxpayers who wish to opt-in for Composition Scheme in Financial Year 2020-21:

 - Changed date to file Form GST CMP 02: All the regular tax-payers (registered) who wish to opt-in for Composition Scheme in the Financial Year 2020-21 may apply by filling the GST CMP-02 form by 30th June, 2020.

 - No need to fill GSTR 1 or 3B for PAN Association in 2020-21: All the regular taxpayers must note that they SHOULD NOT file any GSTR-1/GSTR-3B, for any tax period of Financial Year 2020-21.
 If this change is not followed, they will NOT be able to opt for composition scheme for the Financial for Year 2020-21.

 - Re-option is Not Necessary: For all the tax-payers who are already in the Composition Scheme of the previous Financial Year need not opt-in again for the Financial Year 2020-21.